πΏ Renewable Energy in the Shire of Narrogin

 We are working in partnership with industry, landowners, neighbouring local governments, and State and Commonwealth agencies to ensure renewable energy development delivers long-term environmental, social, and economic benefits for our community.

-Narrogin is at the epicentre of a major shift in Western Australia’s energy landscape.
-The wave of large-scale renewable energy proposals in and around our region signals not only a defining moment for our community but a critical chapter in the State’s clean energy transition.
+The Narrogin Renewable Energy Zone (NREZ) is at the epicentre of a major shift in Western Australia’s energy landscape.
+The wave of large-scale renewable energy proposals in and around our region (within a 45-minute drive of the town of Narrogin) signals not only a defining moment for our community but a critical chapter in the State’s clean energy transition.
 These projects carry enormous potential—not just technologically and economically, but symbolically.
 But success requires more than infrastructure; it requires people, place, and purpose.

 The State Government now has a unique opportunity to lead a just energy transition—one that respects and invests in host communities, leaves a lasting legacy in regional WA, and brings Wheatbelt residents into the transformation not as bystanders, but as key participants.

-Through the Shire’s Community Enhancements Fund, guided by our vision of “Narrogin, Love the Life – Power the Future,” we are demonstrating what’s possible when local government, developers, and community work together.
+Through the Shire’s Community Enhancements Fund, guided by our policies guiding statement of “Narrogin, Love the Life – Power the Future,” we are demonstrating what’s possible when local government, developers, and community work together.
 With State backing and a coordinated, holistic community impact assessment approach, this model can pave the way for resilient, community-led renewable energy integration across Western Australia.

 The Shire has adopted a clear and proactive stance on renewable energy development: